Fully packed quantum loop model on the square lattice: phase diagram and application for Rydberg atoms: Model and methods

-We employ the sweeping cluster QMC method~\cite{yanSweeping2019,ZY2020improved,yanTopological2021} to solve the model in a path-integral framework and extrapolate to the TDL.
-Our simulations are performed on the square lattice with periodic boundary conditions and system sizes $N=L^2$ with $L=8,12,16,20,24$ and $28$, while setting the the inverse temperature $\beta=2L$.
-Detailed description of the QMC implementation can be found in the Supplementary Material (SM)~\cite{suppl}.
+We set the initial state as one of the two LN patters with the same probability to satisfy the two dimer per site constraint in our QMC simulation.
+The random initialization has no influence on the QMC results\cite{yanFully2022}.
+Our simulations are performed on the square lattice with periodic boundary condition and system sizes $L=8,12,16,20,24,$ and $28$, while setting the inverse temperature $\beta=2L$ and using $10^5$ Monte Carlo samplings to obtain average values of the observables in all calculations.